-Sit on the floor with legs crossed if that is available to you.
-Close your eyes, breathe naturally and put your entire focus on your breath.
+Sit on the floor with your legs crossed if that is available to you.
+Close your eyes, breathe naturally, and put your entire focus on your breath.
 Begin by either focusing on your expanding and contracting belly.
 Or, by focusing on the area from the bridge of your nose to the two corners of your lips, forming a triangle.

 Feel every little subtle sensation of your breath.
 When your mind wanders off, gently bring your attention back to your breath.
 Just feel it.
 Make your breath your entire area of awareness.

-After a couple days, your senses will heighten.
+After a couple of days, your senses will heighten.
 Then, narrow your focus to just the Charlie Chaplin mustache area of your face, the middle part above your upper lip.

 Tune into the very subtle feeling of cool air brushing by as you inhale, and warmer air coming out the exhale.